coreos/docs/os/configuring-date-and-timezone.md

 restrict [::1]
 ```

-Then reload the `ntpd` configuration:
+Then ask `ntpd` to reload its configuration:

 ```
 $ sudo systemctl reload ntpd